noaa-oar-arl/monet/README.md

 #
-## Introductin to the Chemical Transport Model Verification
+## Introductin to the Model and ObservatioN Evalution Toolkit (MONET)

 This is the start to an ARL verification package.
 Currently, it handles CMAQ 4.7.1+, EPA AQS surface data, EPA AirNow, and the IMPROVE Aerosol data network.
 It will compute statistics, make time series, spatial and scatter plots, and more!